roxperron/roxperron/README.md

 - 🔭 I'm doing an internship in test automation with TypeScript and Cypress at Vanderlande.
-- 🌱 I'm improving my javascript skills with fullstack javascript at Threehouse.
+- 🌱 I'm improving my javascript skills with the fullstack javascript techdegree at Threehouse.
 - 📫 How to reach me **misscyborgdev@gmail.com**  |  **<a href="www.linkedin.com/in/roxanne-perron-97170917b" target="blank">LinkedIn</a>**.